SahithiSharma27/sahithisharma27.github.io/_pages/research.md

 ### Implementation of a standardized neonatal cardiac surgery protocol improves postoperative outcomes
 *Guide- Dr Nischal K Gautam, Associate Professor, Department of Pediatric Anesthesiology, McGovern Medical School, University of Texas, Houston, Nov 2020 - Dec 2020*

-- Assisted in statistical analysis
+- Assisted in statistical analysis and formatting of poster according to submission guidelines
-- Collected and organized data in Excel table
+- Collected and organized data including methods of surgical triaging, vascular access, haemostasis, antifibrinolytics and anaesthetics used, and cardiopulmonary bypass protocols
--  Formatted poster
-according to guidelines
+- Attended and participated in journal clubs of the division

 ---

 ### Neutrophil Lymphocyte Ratio (NLR) as a surrogate marker of Diabetic nephropathy
 *Guide- Dr Anand L Betdur, Professor, Department of Internal Medicine, VIMS&RC, Bangalore, Apr 2019 - Jun 2019*

 - Collected, tabulated and organized data-detailed history, NLR (Neutrophil Lymphocyte Ratio), UMACR (Urine MicroAlbumin Creatinine Ratio) and eGFR (estimated Glomerular Filtration Rate) for the project
 - Established a correlation between NLR and UMACR in patients with Diabetes mellitus

 ---